When Individual Instruction Goes Too Far, by Thomas EmmaFrom the Coach’s Clipboard Basketball Playbook

-Tom Emma is a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
-He holds a Masters degree from Columbia University, and is specialized in sports conditioning.
-He is the owner of Power Performance, Inc. and has several books available, including "101 Strength and Conditioning Exercises & Drills for Basketball", "Peak Conditioning Training for Basketball" and "Peak Conditioning Training for Young Athletes".
-Tom has also authored several other articles on this web-site.
-I appreciate this excellent article that Tom has contributed to the web-site...
+Tom Emma was a graduate of Duke University, where he was a three-year basketball starter and captain his senior year, and was later drafted by the Chicago Bulls in 1983.
+He held a Masters degree from Columbia University, specialized in sports conditioning, was the owner of Power Performance, Inc. and published several books.
+Tom authored several other articles on this website.
+Sadly (after the original posting of this article), Tom died on June 8, 2011...
 Coach Gels.

 While the influx of these individuals, in my opinion, has been a net positive for sports performance (what did you expect me to say, I am in the business myself), there are also some potential pitfalls that can actually hinder an athlete's development.
 Below the most prominent of these pitfalls are discussed in detail.

 Perhaps having company on the court would have made some of my workouts more efficient (for instance, time would have been saved if I had a partner flagging down my jump shots), but I'm confident that many of my unique spin dribbles and fall-away jump shots would never have materialized.
 So no matter how much outside help you employ during a given week remember not to forsake your individual training sessions.
 Your creative spirit-not to mention your athletic potential- will be glad you didn't.

 Over Reliance on Assisting Personal

 I've known quite a few athletes at a variety of levels (i.e., professional, college, high school, junior high school, etc.) who are basically incapable of working out by themselves.
 Hard to believe I know but unfortunately true.
 I'm aware of this problem because a few of the players are among my current clients!